 Mr. Retsinas also served the State of Rhode Island as the Executive Director of the Rhode Island Housing and Mortgage Finance Corporation from 1987 to 1993.
 He received his master's degree in city planning from Harvard University and his AB in economics from New York University.
 In 2008, he received an honorary Doctorate in Public Service from Rhode Island College.

-Mr. Retsinas serves on the Board of Trustees for Enterprise Community Partners, and is on the Board of Directors of Community Development Trust, Inc., Freddie Mac, and the Center for Responsible Lending.
-He chairs the Providence Housing Authority and is a past Chair of the Board of Directors of Habitat for Humanity International.
-In 2012, Retsinas was named to the Bipartisan Policy Center's Housing Commission.
+Mr. Retsinas serves on the Board of Directors of Freddie Mac, and the Center for Responsible Lending.
+He chairs the Providence Housing Authority, the Community Development Trust, and is a past Chair of the Board of Directors of Habitat for Humanity International.
+In 2012, Retsinas was named to the Bipartisan Policy Center's Housing Commission where he co-chaired the Mortgage Finance Reform Working Group.